-Any private water supply may present a risk to health if the water is not properly protected and treated.
+Any private water supply may present a risk to health if the water is not protected and treated.
 The supply may become contaminated with harmful micro-organisms, chemicals or metals.
 Many are harmless but some may cause illness or even fatalities in vulnerable people.
-Sometimes the effects of consuming contaminated water do not present themselves straight away but can cause delayed or longer term health problems.
+Sometimes the effects of consuming contaminated water do not present themselves straightaway.
+They can cause delayed or longer term health problems.

 - Large supplies - where the supply is >10m3/day; or supplies to a commercial activity or public premises

 - Other supplies - in any other case other than for a single private dwelling

 - Single private dwelling - where a supply is for a single private dwelling.